 The proposed overhead power lines are anticipated to impact on a range of biophysical and socioeconomic aspects of the environment.
 One of the main purposes of the EIA process is to understand the significance of these potential impacts and to determine if they can be minimized or mitigated.
-The Scoping Phase describes the full range of potential impacts and then proposes, based on a clear motivation, which impacts should be considered in detail in the EIA Phase.

 Based on the duration of construction, negative impacts can be readily predicted and mitigated.
 It should be noted that a comprehensive construction phase Environmental Management Plan (EMP) would be developed and implemented to regulate and minimize the impacts during the construction phase.
-The impacts identified during the Scoping Phase of this EIA are included in Table 3.
+The potential environmental impacts identified during the Scoping Phase are discussed in the sections below.